hive-engine/steemsmartcontracts-wiki/Comment-Contract.md

   * updateFee: the cost in BEE to update a pool
   * maxPoolsPerPost: max number of reward pools a comment can be part of.
   * maxTagsPerPool: max number of tags a reward pool config can specify.
-  * maintenenaceTokensPerAction: number of tokens that can do reward maintenance for a given comment contract op.
+  * maintenenaceTokensPerBlock: number of tokens that can do reward maintenance per block that contains a comment op.
-  * maintenanceTokenOffset: offset of token to process next for maintenance.
+  * lastMaintenanceBlock: last sidechain block where maintenance occurred.
   * maxPostsProcessedPerRound: max number of posts to pay out each maintenance round.
+  * voteQueryLimit: number of votes to process at a time (e.g. the limit parameter in fetching votes to pay out for a post).
+Defaults to 1000.

 ## rewardPools:
 contains information about the pool